Geosciences (GEO)

 Available via Ecampus

-GEO 306, *MINERALS, ENERGY, WATER AND THE ENVIRONMENT, 3 Credits
+GEO 306, +*MINERALS, ENERGY, WATER AND THE ENVIRONMENT, 4 Credits

-Formation, occurrence, and use of earth resources including metallic minerals, building materials, energy resources including fossil fuels and nuclear energy, and water resources.
-Environmental consequences of resource use including surface and groundwater pollution, waste disposal, air pollution and acid rain, and global climate change.
-Implications of resource use and availability for economic development and geopolitical relations.
+Explores the formation, occurrence, and use of earth resources including metallic minerals, building materials, energy resources (including fossil fuels and nuclear energy), and water resources.
+Develops an understanding of the environmental consequences of resource use including surface and groundwater pollution, waste disposal, air pollution and acid rain, and global climate change.
+Analyzes the implications of resource use and availability for economic development and geopolitical relations.
+Assesses the economics and policies that have shaped resource extraction, and the vulnerabilities and risks associated with those extraction methods.

 Available via Ecampus